 By hiring someone, you’d have much more free time to help grow and scale your business via securing more clients and contracts.
 Plus, the business can run almost without your direct involvement in it, which is the real benefit of outsourcing and being an entrepreneur.
 You could finally sip margaritas on the beach while the income rolls in!

 Pros and Cons of Coworking Space for Entrepreneurs

 It can sometimes be a bit hard to want to pay someone for something that you could do yourself.
 For example, you want to outsource writing and typing to a 3rd party.
 But you can do it too!

 The trouble with that again is that first, you’ll be burning through time that could be used to grow your business or spending time with loved ones.
 Second, if your billable rate is said $40, wouldn’t you rather outsource writing to someone who bills at $5/hour?
 You could be using your time to make that $40/hour turn into $100/hour if you choose to outsource!

 - Keeping your eye on the bottom line

 As entrepreneurs, the most important thing is keeping a close watch on that bottom line.
 Obviously, no one wants to operate our business in the red.
 To ensure that, we must first and foremost be wary of where we turn our time to – are we doing tasks that take away our time from profit-generating work or important networking?

-Imagine you needing to handle all the administrative and support calls, 24/7.
+Imagine you need to handle all the administrative and support calls, 24/7.
 What an absolute logistical nightmare!
 Having to be on standby at every hour is hell on your body.